Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Born: September 28, 1924 - Labinskaya, near Krasnodar, Russia

-The Russian conductor, Rudolf Barshai [Borisovich], studied violin at the Moscow Conservatory with Lev Zeitlin and viola with Borisovsky, graduating in 1948.
+The Russian conductor, Rudolf [Rudolph] Barshai [Borisovich], studied violin at the Moscow Conservatory with Lev Zeitlin and viola with Borisovsky, graduating in 1948.
 He also studied conducting with Ilya Musin in Leningrad.

 While still a student, Rudolf Barshai developed such enthusiasm for string quartet playing that he moved from the violin to the viola, for he wanted to found a first-rate quartet.
 He subsequently became a founding member of both the Borodin Quartet and the Tchaikovsky Quartet.
-This was also the period when his friendship with Shostakovich began.
-And it was Barshai who stood up to massive bureaucratic resistance and, in close creative collaboration with the composer, gave the first performance of Shostakovich's 14th Symphony with his orchestra in 1969.
+This was also the period when his friendship with Dmitri Shostakovich began.
+And it was Barshai who stood up to massive bureaucratic resistance and, in close creative collaboration with the composer, gave the first performance of D. Shostakovich's 14th Symphony with his orchestra in 1969.

 In 1955 Rudolf Barshai organized the Moscow Chamber Orchestra, which became extremely successful.
 Many Soviet composers wrote works for it.
 It was he who first acquainted Russian audiences with Baroque music and chamber orchestra literature.
 He is surely the one most closely associated with the contemporary composers whose music he conducts.
-He studied composition with Shostakovich, discussed orchestration with Prokofiev, and established himself as a forceful advocate of the music of Alexander Lokshin.
+He studied composition with D. Shostakovich, discussed orchestration with Prokofiev, and established himself as a forceful advocate of the music of Alexander Lokshin.
 Not only did he commission works from composers, he arranged their pieces as well.
-Probably his best known orchestration is the Chamber Symphony after Dmitri Shostakovich's Eighth String Quartet.
+Probably his best known orchestration is the Chamber Symphony after D. Shostakovich's Eighth String Quartet.
 As Barshai worked with all of those composers, his interpretation of 20th century Russian music possesses unparalleled authenticity.
-He partnered many of them, often performing Shostakovich's music with the composer at the piano: not only as a conductor but also as a violist, for Barshai was an incomparable master of the viola.
+He partnered many of them, often performing D. Shostakovich's music with the composer at the piano: not only as a conductor but also as a violist, for Barshai was an incomparable master of the viola.
 He regularly played chamber music with David Oistrakh and Sviatoslav Richter, Emil Gilels and Leonid Kogan, Mstislav Rostropovich and Yehudi Menuhin.
 For decades Sviatoslav Richter, perpetually dissatisfied with half-hearted “orchestral accompaniment”, would work with only two conductors: Benjamin Britten and Rudolf Barshai.

 In 1976 Rudolf Barshai emigrated to Israel, and led the Israel Chamber Orchestra in Tel Aviv until 1981.
 He also appeared as a guest conductor in Europe, the USA, and Japan.
 From 1982 to 1988 he was principal conductor and artistic adviser of the Bournemouth Symphony Orchestra.
 He was also music director of the Vancouver (B.C.)
 Symphony Orchestra (1985-1987) and principal guest conductor of the Orchestre National de France in Paris (from 1987).

-Source: Rudolf Barshai Website (By Bernd Feuchtner);
+Source: Rudolf Barshai Website (Author: Bernd Feuchtner);

 Contributed by

-Aryeh Oron (September 2005)
+Aryeh Oron (September 2005, February 2012)

-Rudolf Barshai: Short Biography | Moscow Chamber Orchestra | Recordings
+Rudolf Barshai: Short Biography | Moscow Chamber Orchestra | Recordings of Vocal Works

 Links to other Sites